bolt/docs/docs/twig-components/method/html_attr.md

 # html_attr

-`html_attr` is a Twig filter to turn an array into an HTML attribute string
+`html_attr` is a Twig filter to turn an array into an HTML attribute string.

 Jasny's Twig Extensions can be easily installed using composer: